The Rest of Us in Tech

 - Removing any long pauses or noticeable “ums” or filler words

 - Rearrange any out of order questions

 - Correct any audio level adjustments

 Thankfully, you don’t have to do much of anything!
 This takes many hours though, and may cover the course of several days.
-If you want to see the video before it “airs,” I can show it after this point.
+If you want to listen to the final product before it “airs,” I can let you check it out first.

 If we mentioned any websites, side projects, books, videos, or anything else, now is the time to also track those down.
-With a video podcast, we want to show those off!
-So if there’s any pictures or anything going on, please email those to me.
+We can add them to the show notes and post links.
+I’d love to share what you’re working on!
+If there’s any pictures or anything going on, please email those to me.
 If they’re large, we can discuss setting up a Dropbox or something similar.

 And SHARE!
 Let the world know you were on the show!
-You are always welcome to share the episodes, retweet our tweets, tweet your own tweets, share the iTunes/Google Play/YouTube/etc. links however you want, and always to reference the show or myself too!
+You are always welcome to share the episodes, retweet our tweets, tweet your own tweets, share the web/iTunes/Google Play/etc. links however you want, and always to reference the show or myself too!

 And thank you! 🙂